- Home

 Vaginal moisturisers and lubricants can help with vaginal discomfort and dryness.
 They are available over the counter from a pharmacy.

-For more on this, see Emotions and cancer and Complementary therapies.
+Learn more about emotions and cancer and complementary therapies.

 Your feelings about early menopause